Azure/WALinuxAgent/README.md

 will still be processed and VM status is still reported, but only every 5 minutes.
 Extension config within the goal state will be ignored.
 Note that functionality such as password reset, ssh key updates and backups depend on extensions.
 Only disable this if you do not need extensions at all.

+_Note_: disabling extensions in this manner is not the same as running completely without the agent.
+In order to do that, the `provisionVMAgent` flag must be set at provisioning time, via whichever API is being used.
+We will provide more details on this on our wiki when it is generally available.

 #### __Provisioning.Enabled__